Devolution

 • regeneration

-Key aspects of the proposal includes -
+Key aspects include -

 • up to £15m in 2024 to 25 to support transport, flood and coastal erosion programmes across the area, including a coastal regeneration programme in the East Riding